containers/crun-vm/examples/kubernetes/README.md

 # Example: Using `crun-qemu` in Kubernetes

 It is possible to use `crun-qemu` to run VMs as regular pods in a [Kubernetes] cluster.

+## Preparation

-To enable this on a cluster, follow these steps:
+To enable the `crun-qemu` on a cluster, follow these steps:

 1. Ensure that the cluster is using the [CRI-O] container runtime.
 Refer to Kubernetes' docs on [container runtimes].